 You Might Be Able to Receive Compensation if You Experienced Discrimination

-If you were discriminated against in the workplace, you might be able to receive damages for:
+If you were discriminated against in the workplace, you might be eligible for financial compensation.
+You may able to receive damages for:

 Back pay is the pay you lost from the time of discrimination to the time your claim is settled.
 For example, if you were terminated due to your race, you may receive compensation to cover the time of your termination to the time the court decides in your favor.
 This may also include the pay you would have received if you were still employed.